ISP New Zealand * Getting Online * Internet Connection * Dial-up * Broadband * ADSL * Fibre *

 • If you are close to your data maximum, most ISP’s will send you a reminder and give you the option to increase your date allowance.

-• Inspire give you an option to either throttle your connection back to 64 Kbps (slightly faster than dial-up) for the remainder of the month or to pay for extra data at $10 per 5 GB of usage over your cap.
+• Most internet providers give you an option to either throttle your connection back to 128 Kbps (three times faster than dial-up) for the remainder of the month or to pay for extra data over your cap.

 2. Naked Broadband / DSL